xvw/preface/guides/error_handling.md

 val result : int Preface.Try.Monad.t = Ok 11
 ```

-We could also perform a calculation that could fail... by dividing by
+We could also perform a computation that could fail... by dividing by
 zero!

 ```ocaml